corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/developing/http-rpc-client.md

 `HttpRpcClient` translates a standard interface call on the HTTP-RPC client side JVM into an HTTP remote communication.
 It then waits for the server to respond.
 The interface call is completed when the server responds with a result.

-This is an example of an `RPCOps` interface from the HTTP client side:
+Here is an example of an `RPCOps` interface from the HTTP client side:

 ```kotlin
 @HttpRpcResource(